Dreamydoodles Puppy Family Testimonials

 - How many times have you had to take them in to the groomer?
 We groomed her 1 time ourselves and a groomer 1 time. plan every 8 weeks.

-– what is the energy level of your dog?
-She has a lot of energy medium high.
+- What is the energy level/Temperament does your dog have?
+MEDIUM HIGH – She has a lot of energy.
 She loves to play with her toys and her favorite thing to play with us is tug-a-war with the towel we dry her with from the rain and fetch.
 She also loves to tease us especially with socks.
 She will steal a sock and bring it to us so we see it in her mouth.
 When we go to get it she runs and the game continues..it’s a hoot!!

 She has such an awesome personality we absolutely love her to pieces